Estimated reading time: 5 minutes

 Sometimes there are legitimate reasons for things that happen, so giving the employee the benefit-of-the-doubt shows that you are willing to hear their perspective.

-A conversation also helps to ensure there was no misunderstanding of the incident.
+A conversation also helps to ensure there is no misunderstanding of the incident.
 It is never good to address an issue without the benefit of understanding all of the facts.

 For instance, in the above example, the employee may have communicated their out-of-office plans to another supervisor who they expected to communicate with you.